crzysdrs/gb-rs/README.md

 ## Known Issues

 * Sound Channel 4 (WAV Channel) does not always play at correct speed.
-(See: Pokemon Yello)
+(See: Pokemon Yellow)
 * Other sound channels sound *wrong* after passing the Blarg sound tests (probably related to frequency envelope calcuations).
 * Game Boy Color is not yet supported (in progress).
 * Screen is updated all at once at Vsync, which does not account for window shifting on a per LCD line basis.